AmperSam-git/bldc-baserom/README.md

 ## Building the Baserom

-To make life easier for you as a hacker, this baserom has a few build tools included that will automagically rebuild your hack everytime you make changes to it.

-### Lunar Helper

-When working on your hack Lunar Helper is your new best friend, you can find it by running `Lunar Helper.exe` in the LunarHelper folder.
-This tool will entirely rebuild your rom (from scratch) each time you want to add (or remove) things to make sure it all builds smoothly.
-It will also help you with quickly editing, testing and packaging your hack for distribution.
-See the Lunar Helper readme in the Docs folder for more information.
+This baserom was built with Lunar Helper and is your new best friend, run the `LunarHelper.exe` in the LunarHelper folder to get started.
+This tool will entirely rebuild the baserom (from scratch) to make sure it all assembles smoothly.
+It will also help you with quickly editing, testing and packaging.

-### Lunar Monitor

-In addition to Lunar Helper, a tool is bundled with Lunar Magic to monitor your hack and enable you to quickly export levels, map16, palettes and so forth for rebuilding instead of doing so manually.
-You'll find when you open Lunar Magic, there will be a new button between the Save and Undo buttons in the toolbar to enable this with one-click.
-See the Lunar Monitor readme in the Docs folder for more information.
+Lunar Helper is bundled with with Lunar Monitor which exports modified levels, map16, palettes and so forth for rebuilding instead of doing so manually.
+You'll find when you open Lunar Magic via the "Edit" action in Lunar Helper, there will be a toolbar button between the Save and Undo buttons to run a manual export.

 ## Resource Credits

-It is good practice to keep track of all resources used in your hacks if you can help it and credit their authors.
-See the included [CREDITS.txt](CREDITS.txt) file for a list of all resources included in the baserom.
+See [CREDITS.txt](CREDITS.txt) file for a list of all resources included in the baserom.

 Important: this project has no license nor do the authors or organizers claim any rights to the resources included in this project, those remain the rights of their respective authors.